julsraemy/prezi/md/sts-ch-2023.md

 <!--

-The restoration of Notre-Dame Cathedral in Paris is often told from various viewpoints, from stonecutters, conservators, archaeologists, and architects.
-This contribution shifts the perspective to two keystones from the nave's F29-30 double arch, destroyed in the 2019 fire.
-Viewing them not only as artefacts but as agents reveals their unique journey—once part of the vault, they fell, underwent diverse stages (burial, cleaning, digitization, restoration, etc.), and became active participants, echoing Actor-Network Theory principles.
-This approach links traditional narrative with information science, emphasizing the keystones' role as central actors in their history.
+Another example, one coming from the restoration of Notre-Dame Cathedral in Paris.
+In this project, the restoration part is often told from various viewpoints, from stonecutters, conservators, archaeologists, and architects.
+A contribution from Anaïs Guillem, Antoine Gros and Livio DeLuca shifts the perspective by showcasing two keystones from the nave's F29-30 double arch, destroyed in the 2019 fire.
+Viewing them not only as artefacts but as agents that reveal their unique journey — once part of the vault, they fell, underwent diverse stages (burial, cleaning, digitization, restoration, etc.), and became active participants, echoing Actor-Network Theory principles.

   -->